-For more information about creating a key alias in the AM keystore, see the section Creating Key Aliases of the ForgeRock Access Management Setup and Maintenance Guide.

-- b.
-Create an HMAC secret. - 2.
-In the AM console, navigate to Configure > Global Services > OAuth2 Provider. - 3.
-Perform the following actions: - a.
-Replace the test key alias in the ID Token Signing Key Alias for Agent Clients field with the new RSA key alias. - b.
-Replace the value in the Authenticity Secret field with the new HMAC secret.
+- 1. Create a new key alias as instructed in the section Creating Key Aliases of the ForgeRock Access Management Setup and Maintenance Guide. - 2.
+In the AM console, navigate to Configure > Global Services > OAuth2 Provider and replace the test key alias in the ID Token Signing Key Alias for Agent Clients field.